top of page

 (Canopies may also be anchored to a vehicle.
 This qualifies as weights for two corners if

 secured to the vehicle at two corners.)
-If you arrive without weights, we will supply them one time.
+If you arrive without weights, we will supply this one time.
 If it happens again, you will be required to go home and get your weights.

 29. Generators must be no louder than 65 decibels.